Maute007/genius/replit.md

 - **Database**: PostgreSQL (Replit built-in)
 - **AI**: Anthropic Claude API for chat responses
 - **Authentication**: Simple API Key auth + localStorage for user sessions

+## Onboarding System
+New users are required to complete an onboarding flow that collects:
+- Full name
+- Age
+- Grade/Class (8ª-12ª or University)
+- Interests (helps personalize AI responses)
+- Province (optional)

+This information is stored in the Profile model and used by the AI to provide personalized tutoring responses.
+Users who haven't completed onboarding are automatically redirected to `/onboarding` when accessing protected routes.

 ## Project Structure
 ```